Child Dental Benefits Schedule

 - you're an approved care organisation

-Children who get payments under their own name can also get the benefit.
+Children who get payments in their own name can also get the benefits if they’re:

-- get one of the payments listed below for at least 1 day of the calendar year
+- 2 to 17 years old for at least 1 day of the calendar year

 |Who gets the payment||Payment|

 To get dental services under the schedule you’ll need to complete the following steps.